datainsightio/home/README.md

 We are currently interested in businesses that are aligned to one or many of the following themes in this order of priority:

-Automation: Software or Hardware (Robotics) that can automate a task or make a human worker more productive.
+Automation: Software or Hardware (Robotics) that can automate tasks making the human worker much more productive.

+DeFi: Companies looking to re-write the playbook on capital markets through decentralised finance.

-Use of machine learning ('narrow AI') to develop new or enhance existing B2B offerings.
+AI: Use of machine learning ('narrow AI') to develop new or enhance existing B2B offerings.

-Enterprise software using XR Technologies.
+XR: Application of Virtual or Augmented reality into B2B.

 ### Founders